leftfield-geospatial/orthority/README.md

 ## Known limitations

 The `conda` `gdal` package does not support 12bit jpeg compression (the format sometimes used by NGI).
-Any tiff compressed in this way would need to be converted using a tool capable of reading these tiffs.
+Any tiff compressed in this way would need to be converted using a tool capable of reading these images.

 ## License
 This project is licensed under the terms of the [Apache-2.0 License](LICENSE).